At a Glance: Best Handguns for Women

 Our Pick for the Best Handgun for Women

 The Winner is the Smith and Wesson Model 637 Airweight.
 But why a revolver?
-For one, lightweight revolvers are extremely reliable, simple to operate, and easy to carry.
+For one, a lightweight revolver is extremely reliable, simple to operate, and easy to carry.

-The main drawback of choosing a revolver is ammunition capacity, as small revolvers are usually limited to five or six rounds.
-If capacity or ease of reloading is important to you, then consider the Sig Sauer P365.
+The only drawback of choosing a revolver is ammunition capacity, as small revolvers are usually limited to five or six rounds.
+If capacity or ease of reloading is important to you, then consider the Sig Sauer P365 pistol.
 The Sig P365 is extremely popular for concealed carry, and it holds up to 15 powerful 9mm cartridges in the magazine (plus one in the chamber).

 But at the end of the day, the best handgun for you could be entirely different.
 Hopefully, you can use this list to narrow down the options and find the self-defense firearm that fits your carry and shooting requirements.